NEURO-ANATOMY OF THE VAGUS

 One of the challenges of our (possibly?) necessarily reductionistic desire to simplify the systems of the human body so that we can understand them is that this abridging often denatures something fundamental about them, obscuring the multiple ways in which they actually work.
 If we think about the Vagus as a 'wandering nerve', we end up with a mental representation of it that is so far away from the neuro-anatomical reality as to actually obscure a direct experiential understanding of what the Vagus is, and what it is doing.

-The illustration above is accurate in as much as it correctly illustrates the sources of the vagus, it’s bi-laterality, and its innervation of visceral organs.
+The illustration above is accurate in as much as it correctly illustrates the brainstem connectivity of the vagus, it’s bi-laterality, and its innervation of visceral organs.
 70-80% of vagal fibers are afferent, monitoring bodily processes, and we can see that the vagus touches the internal organs, so that is accurate enough.
 Yet it is also distortional in a way that largely precludes your understanding of how the Vagus actually works.
 In reality, the Vagus is as different from this illustration as the Oak in winter, with no leaves, is from the Oak in summer, when most of what you see are leaves.

 The reason that I know about this, which is connected to the reason that I care about this, is that in 2020 I lead a working group collaborating with Stephen W. Porges, PhD to develop a neuro-anatomically accurate illustration of the Polyvagal Theory.
 I thought this would take about three weeks.
 It ended up taking nine months, and in the process we rejected 18 versions of the illustrations.
-With respect to the neuro-anatomical illustrations, it became evident along this road that the functional anatomical diagrams being taught in medical school were grossly inaccurate.
+With respect to the neuro-anatomical illustrations, it became evident along this road that the functional anatomical diagrams being taught in medical school are grossly inaccurate.
 We discovered this, in part, through interoception, because I was able to feel parts of my own vagal system from inside that the allopathic medical diagrams suggested did not exist until I began to scour the internet, and anatomical texts at every library I could access, for alternate illustrations of the Autonomic Nervous System.

 Eventually this led me to a reprint of an Atlas of Anatomy and Surgery published between 1831 and 1854, originally in French, by J.M.
 Bourgery & N.H.
 Jacob, which has been called, “The most beautiful anatomical treatise in history,” and was republished by the German art publisher Taschen.
 We can imagine that surgeons in training need accurate maps in order to not accidentally sever nerves.
 The illustrations that I discovered therein accorded with my own interoceptive experience, and completely altered my understanding of the anatomy of these systems.